 Snowpiercer Retro Review – The Perfect Distraction Movie

 Director Bong Joon-ho has had his name in the media an awful lot recently.
-Parasite, a film which the South Korean filmmaker directed, produced, and wrote, won Best Picture at the latest Academy Awards ceremony.
+Parasite, a film which the South Korean filmmaker directed (and we reviewed), produced, and wrote, won Best Picture at the latest Academy Awards ceremony.
 Movie lovers everywhere have been praising the film for its enlightening take on income inequality.
 And while it’s a pretty intriguing, thrilling film, is it really Bong Joon-ho’s best?
 His 2013 film Snowpiercer would like to join the conversation.
 So, in considering just how much Bong Joon-ho has risen to worldwide recognition, we’re going to take a look in the past with a retro review of Snowpiercer.

 Snowpiercer Retro Review – A Unique Graphic Novel Adaptation